DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/README.md

 # plant_monitor-ce-zhenkun-wang-harry
-This project is a plant monitor system, including a plant monitor used to monitor the state of the plant(temperature, humidity, moisture), a blinking monster to remind whether there is anything approaching, and a rasp-pi which can read the data from the MQTT server and then upload to some data
+This project is a plant monitor system, including a plant monitor used to monitor the state of the plant(temperature, humidity, moisture), a blinking monster to remind whether there is anything approaching, and a rasp-pi which can act as a datastore
 ## plant monitor
 It has DHT22, the sensor used to gain the data of plant(temperature, humidity, moisture) and esp8266 to upload the data to the MQTT server
 ![WechatIMG17](https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/6661fec5-6c41-4d19-a25b-038c13d6825c)